shandran/layer23-volume/README.md

 ### Over a century ago, Golgi and Cajal revolutionized the field of neuroscience

-For an interesting summary of this revolution, read Mitch Glickstein's [**essay**](https://www.cell.com/current-biology/pdf/S0960-9822(06)01203-6.pdf) on Golgi and Cajal in <em>Cell</em>.
+For an intriguing summary of this revolution, read Mitch Glickstein's [**essay**](https://www.cell.com/current-biology/pdf/S0960-9822(06)01203-6.pdf) on Golgi and Cajal in <em>Cell</em>.

 ![Pyramidal neuron of the mouse cortex stained using the Golgi method](img/golgistain.png "Serial LM reconstruction of Golgi stained neuron")

-<em>Image credit: by author, using a Zeiss Photomicroscope II at 40x oil.
-Reconstruction of a Golgi-stained mouse pyramidal neuron using Smart Objects in Photoshop.</em>
+<em>Image credit: I created this serial LM reconstruction of a Golgi-stained mouse pyramidal neuron using a Zeiss Photomicroscope II at 40x oil and Smart Objects in Photoshop.</em>

 ### Once again neuroscience is undergoing another revolution with the serial electron microscope brain reconstructions